Detroit mayor turned down J&J vaccine in favor of others - WTMJ

 “Johnson & Johnson is a very good vaccine.
 Moderna and Pfizer are the best,” he said Thursday.
 “And I am going to do everything I can to make sure that residents of the city of Detroit get the best.”

+Duggan said the allotment of 29,000 Pfizer and Moderna doses “covered everyone who wanted a vaccination this week.”
+On Friday, he said the city will accept J&J vaccines in the state’s next allocation, calling them “a key part of our expansion of vaccine centers.”

-Duggan’s comments conflicted with guidance from top state and federal health officials.
+Duggan’s initial comments conflicted with guidance from top state and federal health officials.

 Dr. Joneigh Khaldun, Michigan’s chief medical executive, said earlier in the week that people who are offered the J&J vaccine should “take it because declining … could be the difference between life and death.”
 In a statement Friday, she cautioned against comparing the three vaccines — as the mayor did — because of differences in when and where each company conducted its studies, with the Pfizer and Moderna research finished before concerning variants began spreading.